nus-cs3281/2024/students/ckcherry23/knowledge.md

 ### 1. Expertise Area: Frontend Engineering

 In CS3282, I've chosen frontend engineering as my "expertise" area.
-Given its breadth, I've narrowed my focus to the most popular frontend technology stack today: Next.js, TypeScript, React, and Tailwind CSS.
+Given its breadth, I narrowed my focus to the most popular frontend technology stack today: Next.js, TypeScript, React, and Tailwind CSS.
 The majority of my recent projects, as listed in [my project archive](https://ckcherry23.github.io/archive/), have been built using these technologies.
 As a UI/UX enthusiast, I am also interested in the usability and accessibility aspects of frontend development.

 #### 1.1 Open Source Contributions